Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

-- Brief new recruits on your company sales strategy and policy.
+- Brief new recruits on your company sales strategy and policies.
 Ensure they understand your standard terms and conditions of sale.

 - Spell out all other relevant details.
 For example, your policy on dress code, travel expenses and entertainment costs.

-- Many salespeople need to improve their listening skills and learn how to ask intelligent questions.
+- Many salespeople need to improve their listening skills and learn how to ask pertinent questions.